Uberspace/lab/source/guide_offen.rst

 .. tag_list::

-Offen_ is a fair alternative to common web analytics tools.
+Offen_ is a fair and open alternative to common web analytics tools.
 Gain insights while your users have full access to their data.
+Lightweight, self hosted and free.

 ----